sallareznov/optimus-prime/README.md

 title Sequence Diagram: Prime numbers

-user->proxyService: asks for a sequence of prime numbers up to a given number proxyService->primeNumberServer: asks for a sequence of prime numbers up to a given number primeNumberServer->primeNumberServer: calculates prime numbers primeNumberServer-->proxyService: return prime numbers up the given numbers proxyService-->user: sequence of prime numbers up to a given number
+user->proxyService: asks for a sequence of prime numbers up to a given number alt #pink the number is not positive proxyService-->user: return an error end proxyService->primeNumberServer: asks for a sequence of prime numbers up to the given number primeNumberServer->primeNumberServer: calculates prime numbers primeNumberServer-->proxyService: return prime numbers up to the given number proxyService-->user: return the sequence of prime numbers up to the given number
 ```